Superskyyy/deep-log-unstructured/README.md

 }
 </code></pre>

+## To cite our work
+Please click on the button `Cite this repository` below the repo description.
+A bibitex will be generated for your convinience.

 ## License and contributions
-This code is released under Apache 2.0 license.
+This code is released under MIT License.

 Pull requests and issues are welcomed to enhance the implementation.